 On July 14, 2019 there were two big celebrations: my birthday and Bastille Day.
-While the events will be different for 2020 due to the coronavirus, here’s what you can look forward to in future years.
+While the events were quite different in 2020 and 2021 due to the coronavirus, here’s what you can look forward to in 2022 and in future years.
 Consider celebrating Bastille Day in Paris by attending the military parade on the Champs-Élysée, dancing at a fireman’s ball, or taking a dinner cruise which finishes at the Eiffel Tower with fireworks.

-> Celebrating Bastille Day In Paris On July 14
+Celebrating Bastille Day In Paris On July 14

 July 14 is BIG in France.
 While English-speaking countries know it as Bastille Day, in France, it is La Fête Nationale or Le Quatorze Juillet.
 It is France’s national holiday and one of the biggest summer events in the country, and especially Paris where there is a lot of celebrating and fireworks.

 Historical Event: July 14, 1789